All Episodes

 Someone needs to do it.

-If you can but if you're going to believe what they're saying, he has to have a paper trail, and then the DNA will will it is just uh are you are you t are you telling the DNA will show slave blood?
+If you're going to believe what they're saying, he has to have a paper trail, and then the DNA will just be on the cake.

-DNA will show African American blood.
+DNA will show African-American blood.

-I mean the slave blood would have to come in through his female line.
+I mean, the slave blood would have to come in through his female line.

 Wait a minute.

-Well ho ho why uh why does it have to come in through the female line?
+Why does it have to come in through the female line?

 I thought that his father was from Africa.